 The Samsung Galaxy S21 FE is the one to go for if features like Dex Mode, Samsung Pay, and Bixby Routines matter to you.
 Pixel’s stock Android almost looks lackluster in comparison.
 Samsung also offers many other good-to-have camera-centric features that we have talked about earlier in the camera section.

 Even though this is another section where personal preferences matter a lot, we’ll have to award this one to Samsung just because it offers a bouquet of extra features over and above the ones already offered by Android 12.

 Price and availability

-The Google Pixel 6 comes in two storage options; a base 128GB variant that costs $599.
-If you wish to get the 256GB variant instead, it will set you back by $699.
-The three color options include Coral, Seafoam, and Black.
+The Google Pixel 6 comes in two storage options: A base 128GB variant that costs $599 and a 256GB variant that will set you back by $699.
+The three color options include coral, seafoam, and black.

-The Samsung Galaxy S21 FE goes on sale starting January 11, 2022, and will be sold in two variants: A $699 6GB and 128GB option and a pricier ($769) 8GB and 256GB variant.
+The Samsung Galaxy S21 FE went on sale starting January 11, 2022, and comes in two variants: A $699 6GB and 128GB option and a pricier ($769) 8GB and 256GB variant.
 The color options on offer here are white, graphite, olive, and lavender.

 Overall winner: Google Pixel 6

 Even though the Galaxy S21 FE is a great phone by itself, we increasingly found ourselves leaning toward the Google Pixel 6 in this comparison.
 And why not?
 The Pixel 6 has arguably the best camera on any smartphone in its price range, runs the latest and greatest Android version, and has very good, future-proof hardware to boot.
 In addition, the Pixel 6 is an overall better looker and even feels more premium though it costs $100 less!